Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

 `check-yaml`

-What: checks that programs can read your yaml file.
+What: checks that programs can read your YAML file.
 For example, the `.pre-commit-config.yaml` one.

-Why: ensures that your yaml files do not break.
+Why: ensures that your YAML files do not break.

 `check-added-large-files`: